ali-alo/FunProSem2Recap/README.md

-"# Fundamentals of Programming Semester 2 Recap"
+# Fundamentals of Programming Semester 2 Recap